 FIELD EXPEDITIONS AND EXERCISES

-- Visit Maasai villages & group ranches, local health clinics & dispensaries, HIV/Aids clinics, and Amboseli National Park
+- Visit Maasai villages and group ranches, local health clinics and dispensaries, and HIV/AIDS clinics

-- Learn about the, socioeconomic, cultural, environmental issues related to public health issues and health care in rural Kenya
+- Learn about the socioeconomic, cultural, and environmental issues related to public health and health care services in rural Kenya

 - Assess and analyze health issues and report findings and recommendations to key stakeholders and communities of interest

-Students live at our Kilimanjaro Bush Camp (KBC) in the remote foothills of Mount Kilimanjaro, near the town of Kimana.
-The camp is nestled within a lush zone of yellow acacia trees with clear undergrowth giving a perfect view of the magnificent vegetation mosaic.
-Students sleep in thatched-roof bandas, with a main building, or chumba, which houses a dining room, kitchen, and classroom.
+SFS students live at our Kilimanjaro Bush Camp (KBC), near the town of Kimana, and situated in the remote foothills of Mount Kilimanjaro in the Amboseli-Tsavo ecosystem.
+The camp is nestled within a lush zone of yellow acacia trees, giving a perfect view of the magnificent mountains in the distance.
+Students sleep in thatched-roof bandas and enjoy the main building or chumba, which houses a dining room, kitchen, and classroom.
 Ample space at camp allows for outdoor games and exploration.